swiftlang/swift-evolution/proposals/0161-key-paths.md

 which is both appealingly readable, and doesn't require read-modify-write copies (subscripts access `self` inout).
 Conflicts with existing subscripts are avoided by using a named parameter and generics to only accept key paths with a `Root` of the type in question.

 ### Referencing Key Paths
-Forming a `KeyPath` utilizes a new sigil `\` for escaping the execution of a key path.
+Forming a `KeyPath` utilizes a new escape sigil `\`.
 We feel this best serves our needs of disambiguating from existing `#keyPath` expressions (which will continue to produce `Strings`) and existing type properties.

 Optionals are handled via optional-chaining.
 Multiply dotted expressions are allowed as well, and work just as if they were composed via the `appending` methods on `KeyPath`.